Workplace Risk Assessment

 - promote and improve the health and wellbeing of your workers, and

-- helps in fostering innovation and improves the quality and productivity of work.
+- foster innovation and improve the quality and productivity of work.

 It is critical you properly assess your workplace.
 There are four essential steps you need to take to assess workplace hazards and risks.